 - 1. This is a 100% online program.
 Classes are taught using both synchronous and asynchronous modalities.
 Each class meets in a virtual classroom for one hour each week at a designated day and time.
 On-campus visits are not required. - 2.
 The program follows a cohort model.
 Applicants are assigned to a cohort and take the same courses together, in the same sequence. - 3.
-This is a rigorous, full-time program that can be completed in nine (9) months for advanced standing students and 18 months over two years for the full program.
-A part-time option is not available. - 4.
-Students with a bachelor of social work degree may apply for advanced standing, a nine-month, 30-credit hour option. - 5.
+This is a rigorous, full-time program that can be completed in two years.
+A part-time option is available for the second year of the program. - 4.
+Students with a bachelor of social work degree may apply for advanced standing, a 30-credit hour option. - 5.
 Students follow a structured syllabus that typically requires the completion of weekly assignments with established deadlines.
 This is not a "work at your own pace" program.